cardano-foundation/developer-portal/docs/operate-a-stake-pool/ansible-cardano-node.md

  - [Pro tips](#pro-tips)

 ### Why Ansible?
-Ansible is an automation tool for provisioning, application deployment and configuration management.
-Gone are the days of SSH'ing into our servers to run a command or hacking together bash scripts.
+Ansible is a provisioning, application deployment, and configuration management automation tool.
+Gone are the days of putting together bash scripts or SSH'ing into our servers to conduct a task.

-Ansible is completely agent-less, meaning no special software is required on the remote hosts.
-All commands are run through Ansible via SSH.
+Ansible is agentless, which means it doesn't require any specific software on the remote systems.
+SSH is used to run all commands through Ansible.

 Commands executed via Ansible are [_idempotent_](https://en.wikipedia.org/wiki/Idempotence), meaning they can be safely run multiple times without anything being changed, unless required.
 Need to ensure a `cardano-node` configuration is up-to-date on all hosts?
 Simply run the command and Ansible will ensure only those that need the update will receive it.
 All other hosts will remain untouched.